tinymce/tinymce-docs/components/dialog/components.md

 ### AlertBanner

-An **AlertBanner** is a color coded banner to alert the user of a problem, a url may be provided to direct users to reference site that may resolve the alerted issue.
+An **AlertBanner** is a color coded banner to alert the user of a problem, a URL may be provided to direct users to reference site that may resolve the alerted issue.

 ```js
     {